 Nonetheless, we also recognise that some participants will be unable to commit to a residential course.
 As such, we would consider participants' request to opt out of the residential element providing they could commit to attending all session across the 5 days, and these could be as starting as early as 8 am and finishing as late as 7pm.
 Start and finish times are to allow for a full day of training despite the need for travel time for some delegates on the course.

-We will also look to run some non-residential accessible courses in the second wave in 2019/20.
+We will also look to run some non-residential accessible courses if there is high demand after 2019/20.

 The expectation for participants signing up for the course is that they will be able to attend all 5 planned days of the programme, and as such we ask that this time will be protected in participants diaries by their managers and we will ask for confirmation of this from both participant and manager as part of the agreement of the Terms of Engagement.

 We do however understand that in rare cases, unavoidable and exceptional circumstances may arise that make it difficult for a participant to attend a particular day or session.
 In these circumstances we will make every attempt to accommodate the participant whilst ensuring the delivery and experience of others is not impacted, but unfortunately we cannot guarantee that they will be able to fully complete the course.